phstc/alfred_screenshots_dropbox/README.md

 4. Right click on "Dropbox Screenshots by Pablo Cantero".
 5. Show in Finder.
 6. Open `config.json` in your favorite editor then fill your dropbox public path, user_id and bitly if you want to shortener the urls.
+7. Return to "Dropbox Screenshots by Pablo Cantero", double click on the first box "Hotkey" and record `CMD+Shift+5` as the shortcut (or any other you prefer).

 ### Dropbox user_id